chibisnorlax/acnhbeginners/walkthrough/day 1.md

   - You will meet your first residents (villagers) on the island.
 These can be different for everyone!
 One of them will be a "jock" villager.
 Another will be a "sisterly/uchi" villager.
 For an explanation of villager personalities, read [here](https://chibisnorlax.github.io/acnhfaq/villagers/#what-are-the-villager-personalities).

 ## Set up your tent
-- Talk to Tom Nook (walk up to him and press "A"), he will tell you that you need to place your tent.
+- Talk to Tom Nook (walk up to him and press <span class="icon-A"></span>), he will tell you that you need to place your tent.
 Talk to Timmy or Tommy, who will give you a kit to set up somewhere on the island!
 Choose wisely, as you won't be able to relocate your house for a while.
-- To place your tent, press "X" to open your pocket inventory, click on the tent kit, and click "Place".
+- To place your tent, press <span class="icon-X"></span> to open your pocket inventory, click on the tent kit, and click "Place".

 ## Help your villagers set up their tents
 - After placing your tent, go talk to your villagers.
 They will ask you for help in placing their tent.
 You have 2 options upon talking to them: 1. "looks good there," or 2.
 "I'll choose a place for you."